KylePetitt7edu/PetittK-MATH4640-FinalProject-Topic33/README.md

 Numerical methods are a balancing act of accuracy and efficiency.
 It is important that results be accurate enough to be useful, but if they are too accurate, the computational run time may become too expensive to be worthwhile.
 Implicit methods are more computationally expensive than explicit methods and are often unnecessary for most problems.
 They guarantee stability, but the resources needed for the root-finding step are so expensive they cannot compete with explicit methods.
 However, [stiff systems](#stiff-systems) are a great counterexample of this.
 To make explicit methods accurate enough to effectively solve a stiff system, an extremely small time-step is needed to maintain stability and accuracy.
 Implicit methods are then required because of their unconditional stability.
 They are more computationally expensive per time-step, but overall, they are less computationally expensive to achieve the same accuracy because they do not need such small time-steps.

-* Practical Use section could use some organizing for better flow
-* Practical use section repeats a lot of what summary says
-* Final proofread practical use onward
+* Final proofread summary onward
 * spellcheck in word